 This level of diligence would normally have slipped by undetected.
 But by using device intelligence our client could see that only two devices (both with true IP addresses in London) were submitting the applications, some of which listed residences hundreds of miles away.

-The extra detail framed the core question: Why were these policies being incepted and cancelled so quickly?
+The extra detail framed the core question: Why were these policies being incepted and canceled so quickly?

 Our client used unique, persistent identification numbers assigned to the two suspicious devices to query peers in a global fraud consortium.
 Sure enough, analysts at another insurer had seen the same devices applying for policies with them also.